Homelab

 This setup allowed me to:

-- Replace the need of the ISP router using the TPLink Fiber to ethernet converter,
+- Replace the ISP router using the TPLink Fiber to ethernet converter,

-- Access my local network remotely using Wireguard,
+- Access my local network remotely using WireGuard secure VPN tunnel,

 - …